NGC 1023

-NGC 1023, also known as the Perseus Lenticular Galaxy, is a barred lenticular galaxy, a member of the NGC 1023 group of galaxies in the Local Supercluster.
-Distance measurements vary from 9.3 to 19.7 million parsecs (30 to 64 million light-years).
-The supermassive black hole at the core has a mass of 4.4e7±0.5 solar mass.
-The black hole was discovered by analyzing the dynamics of the galaxy.
+NGC 1023 is a barred lenticular galaxy in the northern constellation of Perseus.
+Alternatively, it is known as the Perseus Lenticular Galaxy.
+Distance measurements vary from 9.3 to 19.7 million parsecs (30 to 64 million light-years), where it is a member of the NGC 1023 group of galaxies in the Local Supercluster.
 NGC 1023 is included in Halton Arp's Atlas of Peculiar Galaxies, under the category "Galaxies with Nearby Fragments" under the number 135.

 NGC 1023 has been estimated to have about 490 globular clusters, consistent with similar early-type galaxies.
+There is a supermassive black hole at the core with a mass of 4.4e7±0.5 solar mass.
+The black hole was discovered by analyzing the dynamics of the galaxy.

 A number of small galaxies have been found around NGC 1023, the collection of which is labelled the "NGC 1023 Group."
+The shape and motion of the neutral hydrogen gas around NGC 1023 suggest that it underwent a tidal interaction with one of its dwarf companions some time in the past.
 NGC 1023 has a satellite galaxy named NGC 1023A, which is a Magellanic spiral galaxy; its globular cluster system is much smaller, estimated to be around six individuals.
+A bridge of neutral hydrogen extends from NGC 1023 to NGC 1023A, which may indicate a possible interaction.